|

 EMEA

-Barclays and Brookfield forge a £400m partnership to transform payments business.
-(Press Release)
+Barclays and Brookfield forge a £400m partnership to tTransform payments business. ( Press Release)

 APAC